shalomb/code-mgmt-best-practices/PITCHME.md

 ![IaC - CiCd](src/images/cicd-pipeline.png)

+- Use a staging/develop branch to collect MRs |
+- Make this the default branch |
+- Make use of a QA/Test env. for cont. integration/testing |
+- Make use of a staging env. for release readiness |

++++

+![IaC - CiCd](src/images/cicd-pipeline.png)

 - If deployment is found to differ from code, hotfix right away |
-- Ensure Merge-Requests are reviewed |
+- Ensure all Merge-Requests are reviewed |
 - Recommend all commits are tested |

-+++

-![IaC - CiCd](src/images/cicd-pipeline.png)

-- Ensure changes go through the QA pipeline |
-- Should require lesser need for dtadmin user over time |

 +++